wjc666666/Mobile-Accounting-App-Design/README.md

 - **Multi-Currency Support**: Support for USD, EUR, GBP, JPY, CNY currencies
 - **Transaction Import**: Import transactions from payment apps (Alipay and WeChat)
 - **Native App Integration**: Launch Alipay and WeChat directly from the app (Android)
+- **AI Financial Analysis**: Get personalized financial insights and advice using AI technology
+- **Dark Mode Support**: Customize the app appearance with light and dark themes

 ## Installation and Setup